What information is required to register?

 You can’t “take a stand” anonymously.
 People pay more attention to people who “take a stand” than to people who hide from accountability.
 If someone has information whose publication under his true name will get him killed, then by all means, he needs to be able to post anonymously.
 If that is your situation, you can surely find someone willing to post information for you in their name.
 But in this “land of the free, and home of the brave”, real danger is seldom anyone’s reason for posting anonymously.

 Wikipedia allows anonymous edits, which creates huge problems.
 Edits aren’t entirely anonymous; the numerical “IP address” of the web host used by the contributor is recorded, which is about as informative as knowing someone’s voter registration number but not their name.
 But in 2007 a tool was developed to match people with IP addresses, and Wikipedia found out that the groups making anonymous edits favorable to themselves included the CIA, the BBC, the Australian government, the National Republican Congressional Committee, and the Democratic National Campaign Committee.
 The BBC used anonymous edits to vandalize an article about President G. W. Bush.
+By using anonymous browsers like Tor, though, anonymous posts may be truly anonymous, although there is a Mediawiki tool [I don't know if wikipedia uses it] which "restricts Tor exit nodes".

 What does this forum do that others don’t?